bokeh/bokeh/docs/bokeh/source/docs/first_steps/first_steps_6.rst

 You can use the functions ``row()``, ``column()``, and ``gridplot()`` with additional arguments to define how Bokeh scales the individual plots.
-See :class:`~bokeh.models.layouts.LayoutDOM.sizing_mode` for a list of all sizing modes that Bokeh supports.
+See :class:`~bokeh.models.LayoutDOM.sizing_mode` for a list of all sizing modes that Bokeh supports.

 For example: To make all plots in a row responsively fill the available width